Rock Fishing Guide

 Using Burley

-Deploying a burley bag or cubing bait can increase your chances.
+Deploying a burley bag or throwing a few scraps of bait into the water can increase your chances.
 Attach a burley bag filled with fish bits and breadcrumbs to the rocks to release enticing scents into the water, drawing fish toward your fishing area.

 Rock Fishing Tips